 The advantages of a branch in the Netherlands

 Because the registration procedure is easierand less time consuming than for companies incorporated directly in the country, foreign corporations will sometimes choose to establish a branch.
-The lower costs for incorporation are also an advantage and so are the more relaxed reporting and accounting obligations.
+The lower costs for incorporation are also an advantage and so are the more relaxed reporting and accounting obligations for branches in 2021.

 FAQ on branch office registration in the Netherlands